RehsiF/RehsiF/readme.txt

-git is a window 2.31.1version
+git is window 2.31.1version
-git is a free software
+git is a free open resource software oh,it's good for use